tidyverse/reprex/README.md

 ## Usage

-Let’s say you copy this code onto your clipboard:
+Let’s say you copy this code onto your clipboard (or, on RStudio Server or Cloud, select it):

     (y <- 1:4)
     mean(y)